percona/percona-helm-charts/charts/pxc-db/README.md

 * Helm v3

 ## Chart Details
 This chart will deploy Percona XtraDB Cluster in Kubernetes.
-It will create a Custom Resource and Operator will trigger the creation of corresponding Kubernetes primitives: StatefulSets, Pods, Secrets, etc.
+It will create a Custom Resource, and the Operator will trigger the creation of corresponding Kubernetes primitives: StatefulSets, Pods, Secrets, etc.

 ### Installing the Chart
 To install the chart with the `pxc` release name using a dedicated namespace (recommended):